 Some of these members may rotate, and the management member may or may not attend meetings.

 Ideally you’ll have a complete inventory of your facility’s pumps, pump curves, and parts lists on hand.
 To identify which pumps should be considered bad actors consider the following:

-Determine which equipment tag numbers are the worst performers that need to be addressed4.
+- Determine which equipment tag numbers are the worst performers that need to be addressed

 By doing this exercise and displaying the results on a series of charts, it should be possible to see whether there is a problem with a specific pump, for example.
 Further investigation, such as vibration studies or field measurements of flows, can help determine the root cause of failures.
 Vendor representatives can help.

 To continuously improve reliability, periodically perform remediation and make sure the pump maintenance management data remains accurate.
 That means making sure all your pump data is up to date and reflects current conditions.
 By performing remediations, you can expect to:

 - Increase equipment data accuracy for decision making.